Anheurystics/Wyatt/docs/TUTORIAL.md

 **1. Vertex data preparation**

 This is where the programmer specifies the shapes to draw, by specifying the different **attributes** such as position, color, etc. The name and type (float, vector) of each attribute will also be specified by the user.
-For example, if we want to specify a 3D polygon with lighting effects on it, then we have to specify the position, color, and normal attributes.
+For example, to specify a 3D polygon with lighting effects on it, then one has to specify the position, color, and normal attributes.

 **2. Vertex shader**